macOS: Things to do after installation (Apps, Settings, and Tweaks)

 arch -x86_64 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 This install Homebrew into /usr/local/homebrew.
 Don’t run the “Next steps” as by default the ARM version should be used.
-Now let’s create two useful alias for both versions:
+Now let’s create two useful aliases for both versions:

 echo 'alias mbrew="/opt/homebrew/bin/brew"' >> /Users/wmutschl/.zshrc